Billy-Dickson/Billy-Dickson.github.io/_posts/2024-12-15-Moving-from-Shelly-to-Sonoff.md

 A couple of years ago I decided to add smart switches to my home, at the time, only Shelly offered a no neutral smart switch that was small enough to fit behind the wall switch.
 Unfortunately, they used Wi-Fi rather than Zigbee which would have been my preferred choice.

-Over the years, I've had to replace 2 out of the 6 Shelly switches because they stopped working ([Magie Blue Smoke](https://en.wikipedia.org/wiki/Magic_smoke)), so I've kind of lost my faith in the Shelly product line, they also [discontinued](https://www.facebook.com/groups/ShellyIoTCommunitySupport/posts/6632790120153629/) the product without warning, not a so good when you were planning to use them throughout your house.
+Over the years, I've had to replace 2 out of the 6 Shelly switches because they stopped working ([Magie Blue Smoke](https://en.wikipedia.org/wiki/Magic_smoke)), so I've kind of lost my faith in the Shelly product line, they also [discontinued](https://www.facebook.com/groups/ShellyIoTCommunitySupport/posts/6632790120153629/) the product without warning, not so good when you were planning to use them throughout your house.

 I'm now in the process of replacing my [Shelly 1L](https://shellystore.co.uk/product/Shelly-1L/) with the [Sonoff ZBMINI-L2](https://sonoff.tech/product/diy-smart-switches/zbmini-l2/) zigbee smart switches which after some research, appear to be a bit more robust then the Shelly 1L.